August Alsina: Who Is The Singer Claiming To Have Had An Affair With Jada Pinkett Smith?

 While Alsina’s relationship with Smith has put him in the spotlight, the New Orleans native has carved out a successful career as a singer-songwriter.
 After relocating to Houston, Texas, following Hurricane Katrina, Alsina began uploading videos of himself singing covers of R&B hits to YouTube.
 Alsina moved to Atlanta, Georgia, in 2011, setting in motion for his career to take off.

 After releasing an unheralded and untitled mixtape in 2011, Alsina made a splash when he released his first official mixtape, The Product, in April 2012.
-He would follow it up in January 2013, when he released the single “I Luv This Sh*t” featuring Trinidad James.
-The song would become the biggest hit of Alsina’s career, peaking at 48 in the US Billboard Hot 100 and 15 in the US Hot R&B/Hip-Hop Songs.
+He would follow it up in January 2013 when he released the single “I Luv This Sh*t” featuring Trinidad James.
+The song would become the biggest hit of Alsina’s career, peaking at 48 in the U.S. Billboard Hot 100 and 15 in the U.S. Hot R&B/Hip-Hop Songs.
 He built on his momentum by releasing The Product 2 in May 2013.

 After wrapping up his 2013 by releasing the Downtown: Life Under the Gun EP in August 2013, Alsina began to promote his debut album Testimony, released in April 2014.
-Carried by the momentum of lead single “Make It Home” featuring Jeezy, Testimony would debut at two on the Billboard200 with first-week sales of 67,000 copies.
+Carried by the momentum of lead single “Make It Home” featuring Jeezy, Testimony would debut at No. 2 on the Billboard 200 with first-week sales of 67,000 copies.

 Alsina followed up Testimony with This Thing Called Life in December 2015, which debuted at 14 on the Billboard 200 with first-week sales of 41,000 copies.
 Alsina’s sophomore slump caused his mainstream career to stall, with the singer not releasing his follow-up album until June 2020, when he independently released The Product III: stateofEMERGEncy.